Concerns and controversies at the 2010 Winter Olympics: Canadian women hockey players seen drinking and smoking

-Some time after winning their gold medal in the finals of the women's hockey tournament, a 2-0 victory over the United States on February 25, 2010, several members of the Canadian women's hockey team celebrated on the stadium ice while drinking beer and champagne and smoking cigars.
-Unbeknownst to the players, they had been photographed; their celebration was then criticized in the media, the reason being that smoking and drinking in public was unbecoming of Olympic athletes, especially while in uniform and in their playing venue.
+Some minutes after winning their gold medal in the finals of the women's hockey tournament, a 2-0 victory over the United States on February 25, 2010, several members of the Canadian women's hockey team celebrated on the Canada Hockey Place ice while drinking beer and champagne and smoking cigars.
+Unbeknownst to the players, they had been photographed; their celebration was then criticized in the US media, the reason being that smoking and drinking in public was unbecoming of Olympic athletes, especially while in uniform and in their playing venue.
 Hockey Canada issued an apology, although other members of the Olympic community dismissed concerns over the event.
 The IOC considered looking into the incident.
 Canadian hockey captain Hayley Wickenheiser said a double standard was being applied since a male athlete would not have been judged so harshly, as was the case with skeleton gold medalist Jon Montgomery's post race beer consumption.

 Human Rights

-Opposition to the 2010 Olympic Games was expressed by various activists, politicians and communities.
+The opposition to the 2010 Winter Olympic Games was expressed by various activists, politicians and communities.